-When it comes to feeding a crowd, having too much food is always more welcome than having too little.
+When it comes to feeding a crowd, having too much food is always better than having too little.

-So don't just walk into the store and pick up the biggest bird they have — or the smallest — because you only have a few people coming.
-Just remember a pound per person and you'll be set.
+So don't just walk into the store and pick up the biggest bird they have — or the smallest.
+Just remember "a pound per person" and you'll be set.

 (Image credits: Emma Christensen)